drocheam/optrace/docs/source/usage/focus.rst

 Focus Modes
 ____________________

-The following focus methods are available:
+Focus search is available with these four methods:

 .. list-table::
    :widths: 300 500
    :align: left

-   * - **RMS Spot Size**
+   * - :python:`"RMS Spot Size"`
      - minimal variance of the lateral ray position
-   * - **Irradiance Variance**
+   * - :python:`"Irradiance Variance"`
      - highest irradiance variance
-   * - **Image Sharpness**
+   * - :python:`"Image Sharpness"`
-     - sharpest edges for the whole image
+     - sharpest edges of the full image
-   * - **Image Center Sharpness**
+   * - :python:`"Image Center Sharpness"`
      - sharpest edges in the center region of the image

-The methods use all available rays, for better results the scene should have been traced with much rays as possible.
+These methods utilize all available rays, so tracing the scene with a larger number of rays is favorable.
-The methods are explained in more detail down below.
+Detailed descriptions of these methods are found below.

-There are multiple applications for focus search, below you can find method recommendations.
+Focus search methods should be chosen according to the simulation and geometry scenario:

 **Case 1**: Perfect, nearly ideal focal point
  * **Examples:** Focus of an ideal lens.
-Paraxial illumination of a real lens
+Paraxial illumination of a real lens.
  * **Preferred methods:** RMS Spot Size.
 Irradiance Variance is also suitable, but has worse performance.

-Below you can find an example.
-Both RMS Spot Size and Irradiance Variance find a similar focal position, differing only in 70 µm.
+In the below example, both RMS Spot Size and Irradiance Variance find a similar focal position, differing only in 70 µm.
 Note the different scaling of the images.

 .. list-table::
    Comparison between "RMS Spot Size" (left) and "Irradiance Variance" (right) in linear (top) and logarithmic lightness values (bottom).
-   Example :ref:`example_double_gauss`.
-Focus search for ray source 0 only.
+   Example file: :ref:`example_double_gauss`.
+Focus search on ray source 0 only.
 2 million rays.
    :class: table-borderless

    * - .. figure:: ../images/focus_gauss_rms.webp